Rebuilding Albany High School

 The full project is scheduled to be finished in the fall of 2025.

-While Albany High is moving through the daily and weekly routines of the school year, there is a lot going on as construction progresses on Phase I and planning moves ahead for the start of Phase II.
+While Albany High is moving through the daily and weekly routines of the school year, there is a lot going on as construction progresses on Phase 3.
 To keep you updated on the progress, we are instituting project updates along with other periodic updates on construction and planning.